 They also had the capability of waiting longer.

 On average, according to the results, they waited for an average of four times longer than the first group.

 In other words, the researchers found that the child’s ability to delay gratification and display self-control was not a predetermined trait, but rather was impacted by the experiences and environment that surrounded them.

-In fact, the effects of the environment were almost instantaneous.
+In fact, the effects on the environment were almost instantaneous.

-Just a few minutes of reliable or unreliable experiences was enough to push the actions of each child in one direction or another.
+Just a few minutes of reliable or unreliable experiences were enough to push the actions of each child in one direction or another.

 Over the decades these marshmallow experiences have become very popular but they're the only pieces of the delayed gratification puzzle.

 Human behaviour (and life in general) is a lot more complex than that, so let’s not pretend that one choice a four-year-old makes will determine the rest of his or her life or how rich or successful they will be.